 No wonder enterprises rush to adopt the new technology with great zeal, pegging the market for HCM tools at $131 billion.
-A study by IDC even claims that, between 2017 and 2021,13% of organizations are expected to invest into HCM cloud solutions – globally.
+A study by IDC even claims that, between 2017 and 2021,13% of organizations are expected to invest in HCM cloud solutions – globally.

-Yet, the HCM Adoption Trends and Customer Experience report, shows that while HCM adoption rate is high, the ROI and customer satisfaction is quite low.
+Yet, the HCM Adoption Trends and Customer Experience report, shows that while HCM adoption rate is high, the ROI and customer satisfaction are quite low.
 Either the employees just don’t use the software efficiently or the technology is unable to mold itself to the unique problems of the client.
 These lead to not just delayed or completely lost ROI, but also employee productivity and morale loss.

 Hence, it becomes so much more critical to develop a structured approach to HCM adoption.

 Trials & Tribulations of HCM Adoption

 You must have heard of how seasoned sailors start preparing months ahead for their voyage.
 This helps them escape the horrors at sea, from storms to running out of fuel, or even poor coordination amongst the ship’s crew, which can affect the expedition.
 Thankfully, all of these negative circumstances can be avoided with the right planning.

 Similarly, as a business leader, you are considered one of the captains of the organization’s human resources.
 To keep the ‘business’ vessel afloat and thriving, you need to be cognizant of issues that can flare up, and limit the success of the newly adopted cloud-based HCM: